QuyenHuynh/Crystal-Collector-Game/README.md

 ![Screenshot](screenshot.png)

 This game was created as an assignment for Georgia Tech's Coding Boot Camp.
-Created using HTML, CSS, Boostrap, JavaScript, and jQuery.
+Created using HTML, CSS, Bootstrap, JavaScript, and jQuery.

 How to play:
 * You will be given a random target number at the start of the game between 19-120.